8. Subword tokenization

 - The goal of subword segmentation: find the optimal symbols minimising both sizes (data and vocabulary)

-Practical tips
+Practical issues

-- BPE good for consistent, more regular data
+- BPE is good for consistent, more regular data, Unigram better for noisy data